Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ### Stage 1.
 Regenerate Lua FFI only if Rust code changes

-To avoid unnecessary Lua FFI files regeneration we can calculate hash of the [ImplInfo] structure (actually only name and methods fields) and store it in a file.
-So before generating Lua FFI file we can check if it's hash changed and do regeneration only if it does.
+To avoid unnecessary Lua FFI files regeneration we can calculate the hash of the [ImplInfo] structure and store it in a file.
+So before generating the Lua FFI code, we can check to see if it's hash changed first before regenerating.

 File with a hash can be stored either in **target** folder subfolder or in a git.
 For the former improvement will be visible only for the incremental build.
 The latter will help CI as well.